wp-plugins/youtube-embed-plus/readme.txt

 * start - Sets the time (in seconds) to start the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&start=20`
 * end - Sets the time (in seconds) to stop the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&end=100`

-Beyond the above features, you have the option of upgrading to PRO to add enhanced features like a visual embedding wizard (so you can avoid memorizing codes), priority support, and security/performance.
+Beyond the above features, you have the option of upgrading to PRO to add enhanced features like the full visual embedding wizard (so you can avoid memorizing codes), priority support, and security/performance.
 As a PRO user, you also get access to our deleted video alerts to help avoid showing embedded videos that are later removed from YouTube.com.
 You even get an embedder-centric analytics dashboard that adds view tracking to each of your embeds so that you can answers questions like:

 * How much are your visitors actually watching the videos you post?
 * How does the view activity on your site compare to other sites like it?